Residence permit

 A common problem regarding the issuance of residence permits for international protection beneficiaries is the lack of a registered domicile address, which must be provided to the police.
 Proof of domicile has to be attached to the application submitted to the Questura, but some beneficiaries of international protection do not have a fixed address to provide and Questure often reject issuance or renewal requests submitted by beneficiaries who lack a real domicile and provide either a fictitious/virtual residence or a registered legal address at an organisation’s office.[2]

-To discourage such practice, already in 2015, the Ministry of Interior issued a circular addressed to the Questura of Rome, remarking that the law does not require beneficiaries of international protection to attach a registered address certificate to the residence permit issuance or renewal request.
-Instead, a declaration by the person concerning their domicile is considered sufficient; at the same time, the Ministry clarified that fictitious/virtual residences must be accepted as proof of the domicile when the Questura deems necessary, for security reasons, to have knowledge of the domicile of beneficiaries of international protection.[3]
-On 25 June 2019, the Civil Court of Rome accepted the urgent appeal lodged by an Afghan beneficiary of subsidiary protection whose residence permit renewal request was rejected by the Questura of Rome due to the lack of a real domicile certificate, as the applicant had attached to the renewal request the virtual residence certificate – and ordered the immediate issuance of the residence permit.[4]
+As mentioned in previous AIDA reports, to discourage such practice, in 2015, the Ministry of Interior issued a circular remarking that the law does not require beneficiaries of international protection to attach a registered address certificate to the residence permit issuance or renewal request being sufficient a declaration by the person concerning their domicile is considered sufficient.[3]
+In 2019, the Civil Court of Rome had accepted an urgent appeal submitted by a beneficiary of subsidiary protection on the matter.[4]

 However, in ASGI’s experience, Police offices in the entire national territory still request proof of domicile to renew residence permits for beneficiaries of international protection.